oVirt/ovirt-site/source/develop/developer-guide/vdsm/on-debian.md

 ## Current results

 VDSM building process is running 915 unit tests skipping 20 of them and getting errors on 1.
-Here a build log with the open errors: <http://fpaste.org/189250/>

 ## TODO